 Listen to a conversation between two students.
-The girl is discussing her opinion about Thomas Edison.
+The boy is discussing his opinion about walkable spaces.
 Listen carefully.
 You will hear the conversation only once.
-After listening, you will answer questions about the conversation and the evidence the girl gives to support her opinion.
+After listening, you will answer questions about the conversation and the evidence the boy gives to support his opinion.
 As you listen, you may use the blank areas in your Test Book to take notes.